appwrite/rfc/018-function-execution-model-refactor/018-function-execution-model-refactor.md

 #### Documentation
 Documentation will need to be updated to explain how syncronous execution works and how to use it.
+Documentation will also need to be updated to explain the unique quirks of each language since each of them have different ways of handling dependencies for example or how the code should be exported.

 ### Prior art